MohamedDawod29/32bits-single-cycle-MIPS/README.md

 # 32bits-single-cycle-MIPs
--MIPS architecture it's a type of the RISC (Reduced Instruction Set Computer) design philosophy, which aims to minimize complexity and optimizing performance.
+-MIPS architecture is a type of the RISC (Reduced Instruction Set Computer) design philosophy, which aims to minimize complexity and optimizing performance.
 It uses a fixed instruction with a length of 32 bits, making instruction decoding and execution easy.
 The design allows only a small set of instructions, focusing on simple operations while ignoring complex instructions that are rarely used.

 -MIPS architecture is byte-addressed, not word-addressed.